The normal range for hemoglobin is:

 Lower than normal results

 If your hemoglobin level is lower than normal, you have anemia.
-There are many forms of anemia, each with different causes.
-Causes of anemia can include:
+There are many forms of anemia, each with different causes, which can include:

 - Iron deficiency